間眅埶AV

 Accessibility

 All three 間眅埶AV Library locations (Burnaby, Surrey and Vancouver) provide to the community and all visitors.
 Those wishing to use a public workstation can simply request a guest log-in at one of the main desks.
-Those that wish to externally borrow from the general collection can request a borrower card through the front desk at any of the three library locations.
+Those that wish to borrow from the general collection can request a borrower card through the front desk at any of the three library locations.

 間眅埶AV provides free public access to all of its significant buildings across all three main campuses.
 Many of 間眅埶AVs buildingacross all three campusesprovide general access for 14+ hours of the day with some buildings being accessible 24/7.
 The free allows anyone to easily find where they need to go at our three campuses (Burnaby, Surrey and Vancouver).